hatfullr/fluxcal/README.md

 from the original.
 This could be due to a difference in precision, which is controlled by the compiler.
 Check to make sure you have the same version compiler installed when running the test.
-The version of GNU Fortran used to run the "original" directory can be found in the file "GNUFortran.txt" there.
+The version of GNU Fortran used to run the original test is located at `<fluxcal-directory>/test/standard_check/original/GNUFortran.txt`.